tkluck/ruler-of-gmail/README.md

 ## Config format

-### Example

-    user "myusername";
-    host "exchange.example.com";
+    name "John Doe";
+    email "name@gmail.com";

-    folder Inbox {
+    label INBOX {
-        # This will automatically create the folder if it does not exist
+        label Important { }
-        folder Some-Mailing-List { }
+        label Spam { }
     }

-    # Must be created through the (web-)interface
-    category "To me";
+    match recipient "name@gmail.com" {
+        last-action apply-label INBOX/Important;
+    }

+    match from "hr@example.com" {
-    match header "<some-mailing-list-id.lists.example.com>" {
+        match subject "compliance" {
            action setread;
-        last-action move Inbox/Some-Mailing-List;
+           last-action apply-label INBOX/Spam;
         }

-    match recipient "first.lastname@company.com" {
-        action category "To me";
     }

 ### Format

-There are three allowed top-level settings, `user`, `host`, and `category`.
+There are two allowed top-level settings, `name` and `email`.
+When both are present, these will be added as metadata to the xml output.

- - `user`: Specify the username to upload rules for. required
- - `host`: Specify the hostname to upload rules to. required
- - `category`: Define a category name that can later be used.
-Can be specified multiple times.
-Optional, but if you use categories, they must be declared prior to using them in a rule.

-There are two block types, which are both allowed to recurse, `folder` and `match`.
+There are two block types, which are both allowed to recurse, `label` and `match`.

-`folder` specifies your folder structure.
-It is recommended to start with a definition for your inbox, and create your other folders in there.
-Folder blocks do not currently allow specifying any settings other than the name.
-When specifying folders in rules, their names are recursively joined using a `/` (forward slash).
+`label` specifies your label structure.
+It is recommended to start with a definition for your inbox, and create your other labels in there.
+Label blocks do not currently allow specifying any settings other than the name.
+When specifying labels in rules, their names are recursively joined using a `/` (forward slash).

-    folder Inbox {
+    label Inbox {
-        folder MyFolder { } # Becomes "Inbox/MyFolder"
+        label MyLabel { } # Becomes "Inbox/MyLabel"
-        folder AnotherFolder { } # Becomes "Inbox/AnotherFolder"
+        label AnotherLabel { } # Becomes "Inbox/AnotherLabel"
     }

 `match` specifies your filter structure.
 After the `match` keyword, its expression follows (see the "Expressions" section), following with a bracket (`{`) indicating the start of its body.
 Within this body more `match` blocks may be created, applying an effective `AND` to your filters.